bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### background

-Background can be set to a variety of rules, most common would be setting the background to a color or an image.
+Background can be set to a variety of rules, the most common being setting the background to a color or image.
 Both are displayed below.

 ```css
   .divClass {